 It is common for members to include in their books and records requests that the information be provided in a certain format, such as electronically, or that the information be organized in a certain fashion.
 Sometimes a member will ask an association to create an entirely new type of record.
 An association is not required to provide the information in any other format or organization other than that in which the information already exists, nor is it required to create any type of record which does not exist.
 For example, a member may request to review the membership list by address.
-However, if the association maintains the membership list alphabetically by name, the association is not required to provide a list sorted by address.
-Likewise, if the association only maintains a budget comparison for the current year and the previous year, it is not required to create a budget comparison over a three or five year span if requested to do so by a member.
+However, if the association maintains the membership list alphabetically by name, the association is not required to create a budget comparison for the current year and the previous year, it is not required to create a budget comparison over a three or five year span if requested to do so by a member.